FOREX-Yen left behind as Fed begins hiking

 Ukrainian President Volodymyr Zelenskiy said negotiations were becoming "more realistic" and Russia said proposals under discussion were "close to an agreement."

-The Australian dollar AUD=D3 jumped through its 200-day moving average to $0.7308 after better-than-expected employment data, while the kiwi NZD=D3 was weighed a little bit and was flat at $0.6836 after softer-than-expected growth data.
+The Australian dollar AUD=D3 jumped through its 200-day moving average to $0.7314 after better-than-expected employment data, as markets narrowed the odds on a rate rise from the Reserve Bank of Australia by June, if not even sooner.
+AUD/

 "The Aussie is like a balloon being held underwater," said Tony Sycamore, senior market analyst at City Index in Sydney.